jongryn/Blackberry-Team-Project/README.md

 # buzzr. app

+## Demo
+The demo of the burger eating application can be found [here](https://buzzrapp.herokuapp.com/).

 Technologies: MongoDB, Express, ReactJS, and Node (MERN)

 Description: A mobile application that allows users to get wait times for restaurants.
 Once the user decides what restaurant they want to go to, they are able to check-in and make a reservation.
 Users are able to play a trivia game while they wait for their table and have the chance to win a coupon to the restaurant.
 They are notified on their mobile device as soon as their table is ready.